stuvjordan-uroc/blw-dataviz-app-perf/build-data/README.md

 ![Element dimensions diagram](./dimensionsDiagram.png)

 The diagram above shows dimensions for a split-by-party view.
-Split-by-party (while not split by wave) is the most difficult view to fit, since it requires the largest amount of horizontal space for points, and the largest amount of points fit within that space.
+Split-by-party (while not split by wave) is the most difficult view to fit, since it affords the least amount of horizontal space for points, while requiring the largest amount of points fit within that space.
 The inequality in the diagram specifies a tight upper bound on the point diameter, given the 'vizWidth', sample size (total number of points in the viz), and aspect ratio (width-to-height) of the row of segments.

-The tightest width we will design for is 360 pixels.
+The tightest canvas width we will design for is 360 pixels.
 This allows for an iPhone SE in portrait orientation, with about 7.5 px of padding/margin on each side of the viz.
-We'll want to have 100 points per party per wave, which comes to 1200 points total in the unsplit, split-by-response, and split-by-response-and-party views.
+We'll want to have 100 points per party per wave, which comes to 1200 points total.
 Finally, we'd like ratio of vizWidth to vizHeight (as those lengths are defined in the diagram above) of 16:9.
 Applying the formula above, one finds that this can work with a point diameter of about 7.5 or less.

 We will build for four screen-width ranges, assigning a fixed width to the canvas on which points will be arrayed for each range.
 In addition to fixing the width of the canvas at each range, we also need to fix the other free parameters described in the diagram above.